Political positions of Nigel Farage: Muslim immigration

 In August 2014 Farage said that he supported Muslim immigrants who can integrate into British society, but was against Muslim migrants who were "coming here to take us over", citing John Howard's Australia as a government to emulate in that regard.
 He told a Channel 4 documentary in 2015 that there was a "fifth column" of Islamic extremists in the United Kingdom and that British Muslims have "split loyalties" between their country and their faith.
 Farage has also argued that Muslim immigration to Britain and Europe has fuelled a rise in antisemitism and in an interview with LBC radio stated: "What's fuelling it is that there are many more Muslim voices, and some of those Muslim voices are deeply, deeply critical of Israel.
 In fact, some of them even question the right of Israel to exist as a nation."

 In a May 2024 interview with Trevor Phillips on Sky News, Farage argued that a "growing number" of young Muslims in Britain reject or "loath" British values and suggested around 46% of British Muslim support Hamas in reference to a poll conducted by the Henry Jackson Society.
 He also accused Boris Johnson and Rishi Sunak of allowing migrants hostile to Britain into the country through lenient immigration policies.

 At a press conference in May 2024, Farage defended his statements in the Sky News interview by arguing that a number of British Muslims held "views that aren’t just un-British, but views that frankly are extremely anti-British" and said Britain is moving towards "sectarian politics with women completely excluded."
 He has also accused the Labour Party of promoting sectarian politics to appeal to radical Muslims.

 Enoch Powell

-In 1994 Farage asked the former Conservatve MP Enoch Powell to endorse UKIP and to stand for them, though Powell declined to do either.
+In 1994 Farage asked the former Conservative MP Enoch Powell to endorse UKIP and to stand for them, though Powell declined to do either.
 Farage said in 2014 that the "basic principle" of Powell's "Rivers of Blood" speech was correct, stating: "What he was warning about was the large influx of people into an area, that change an area beyond recognition, there is tension."
 Farage has also publicly spoken of his admiration for Powell, and has called him his political hero.